YukiCodepth/AutoScribe.AI/README.md

 🧠 IBM Granite Integration (Planned)

-DualSage.AI is built with the intent to integrate with IBM’s  Granite 3.3 and Granite 4.0 models via watsonx.ai.
+AutoScribe.AI is built with the intent to integrate with IBM’s  Granite 3.3 and Granite 4.0 models via watsonx.ai.
 The current version uses frontend logic to simulate intelligent behavior.
 Future versions will support:

 * Real-time summarization with Granite Instruct
 * Advanced speech-to-text via Granite Speech 8B